 Managing professionals: the case of Burton Municipal Hospital

 “I knew the hospital either made money or lost it based on its professional services.
 And I knew that you came in contact with the whole hospital through those services; so I said that’s what I want to run.
-I also knew that professional services was filled with the biggest Prima Donnas on the staff – radiologists, bio-chemists, cardiologists – each more difficult than the others and that my predecessor, at age twenty –eight, had developed a bleeding ulcer and left.”
+I also knew that professional services was filled with the biggest prima donnas on the staff – radiologists, bio-chemists, cardiologists – each more difficult than the others and that my predecessor, at age 28, had developed a bleeding ulcer and left.”
 Chuck Graham, Assistant Administrator, Burton Municipal Hospital (BMH)

-So thought Chuck Graham when he had accepted responsibility for professional services at Burton Municipal Hospital (BMH) in New Jersey.
-The past few months had given him a much better insight into just how difficult it was to manage those ‘Prima Donnas’, and now he had to decide whether or not, how, and how tightly to put the lid on this business of sending tests to outside laboratories.
+So thought Chuck Graham when he accepted responsibility for professional services at Burton Municipal Hospital (BMH) in New Jersey.
+The past few months had given him a much better insight into just how difficult it was to manage those ‘prima donnas’, and now he had to decide whether or not, how and how tightly to put the lid on this business of sending tests to outside laboratories.

 The organisational context

 The Burton Municipal Hospital was a complex of five buildings located in one of the poorest areas of New Jersey.
-Nearly all of the BMH’s patients arrived via the hospital’s emergency room, and most or the remainder came through its ambulatory care unit.
-The Burton police department brought BMH most of the hospital cases it picked up, and other hospitals sent their ‘dump jobs’ – indigent, uninsured patients that these hospitals were ‘too full’ to accommodate.
+Nearly all of the BMH’s patients arrived via the hospital’s emergency room and most of the remainder came through its ambulatory care unit.
+The Burton police department brought BMH most of the hospital cases it picked up, and other hospitals sent their indigent, uninsured patients that they were ‘too full’ to accommodate.

 Throughout its history, BMH had been a teaching hospital and was currently affiliated with NJ University’s medical school.
 The hospital was staffed entirely by residents and interns who worked under a salaried senior medical staff that provided both teaching and supervision.
 No physicians in private practices had staff privileges.
-All the senior medical staff committed only one-quarter to one half of their time to the hospital.
-They were paid an ‘administrative’ salary by the city, which was all that third party reimburses would pay for and which was only a fraction of what the doctor could earn in private practice or from a full time job at a private hospital.
-Most of the physicians augmented their BMH salaries with teaching stipends from the University, salaries received as principal investigators on research grants, jobs managing outside laboratories, and other means.
-In addition, a special physicians’ billing corporation culled the hospitals records to identify patients with third-party reimbursement resources, such as commercial medical insurance, that could be billed for the doctors’ services.
+All the senior medical staff committed only 25-50% of their time to the hospital.
+They were paid an ‘administrative’ salary by the city, which was all that third party reimburses would pay for and which was only a fraction of what the doctor could earn in private practice or from a full-time job at a private hospital.
+Most of the physicians augmented their BMH salaries with teaching stipends from the university, salaries received as principal investigators on research grants, jobs managing outside laboratories, and other means.
+In addition, a special physicians’ billing corporation culled the hospital’s records to identify patients with third-party reimbursement resources, such as commercial medical insurance, that could be billed for the doctors’ services.

-The breakdown of billing for inpatient care was Medicare, 20 percent; Blue Cross, 3 percent; Medicaid, 40 percent; commercial insurance, 5 percent; and “self pay”, 35 percent.
+The breakdown of billing for inpatient care was Medicare, 20%; Blue Cross, 3%; Medicaid, 40%; commercial insurance, 5%; and ‘self-pay’, 35%.
 In practice, the hospital sent all its patients a bill, but did not expect to recover from any of the self-payers.
 The current city share of hospital expenses was about $10 million.
 At one time, the hospital’s capacity had been about 750 beds.
-The staff numbered about 2,000, of whom approximately 150 were interns, residents or senior medical staff, and the remainder were nurses, technicians, clerical help, maintenance people, messengers, orderlies, and so forth.
+The staff numbered about 2,000, of whom approximately 150 were interns, residents or senior medical staff and the remainder were nurses, technicians, clerical help, maintenance people, messengers, orderlies and so forth.

-Graham’s main responsibility was for the five large decentralized clinical laboratories and several small research labs that performed one or two tests of clinical importance to the hospital.
+Graham’s main responsibility was for the five large decentralised clinical laboratories and several small research labs that performed one or two tests of clinical importance to the hospital.
 The five were haematology, biochemistry, bacteriology, pathology and the blood bank.
-They employed about two hundred people.
-A physician had medical responsibility for each of the labs, and as administrator, Graham would “more or less” as he put it, be in charge of personnel and budget.
+They employed about 200 people.
+A physician had medical responsibility for each of the labs and, as administrator, Graham would more or less” as he put it, be in charge of personnel and budget.

 “If a lab wanted to buy a new piece of equipment I’d have to sign off on it.
 On the other hand, if I wanted a lab to do a particular test, the doctor could say “No I won’t do it” or he could say “I’ll do it, but it will cost you two technicians and $100,000 in equipment”.
 In other words, the doctors controlled what went on in the labs.”